The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

-- Author predicts that by 2029, we can expect to see “digital consciousness”.
+- The author predicts that by 2029, we can expect to see “digital consciousness”.

 - Western perspective – consciousness is an emergent property of the complex system.

-- Existence of “free will” is hotly debated topic – the existence of free will requires non-determinism in actions and experts don’t agree on whether humans actually have free will (compared to say Watson) or are the actions predetermined.
-Some philosophers believe that future is completely deterministic (given present) but complex enough to be unpredictable.
+- The existence of “free will” is hotly debated topic – the existence of free will requires non-determinism in actions and experts don’t agree on whether humans actually have free will (compared to say Watson) or are the actions predetermined.
+Some philosophers believe that the future is completely deterministic (given present) but complex enough to be unpredictable.